Designing Block Messages

 # Session: per-tool cap

 message: "deploy_service has been called 3 times.
 No more deploys.
-If the deployment failed, report the error instead of retrying."Patterns by Contract Type
+If the deployment failed, report the error instead of retrying."Patterns by Rule Type

-Each contract type has a different relationship with the agent, and the message should reflect that.
+Each rule type has a different relationship with the agent, and the message should reflect that.

 The tool never executed.
-The agent needs to know what was denied and what to do instead.
+The agent needs to know what was blocked and what to do instead.

 # File protection -- tell the agent to skip, not retry

-message: "Sensitive file '{args.path}' denied.
+message: "Sensitive file '{args.path}' blocked.
 Skip and continue with the next task."

 # Role gate -- tell the agent who can do this